solana-foundation/developer-content/content/courses/program-security/type-cosplay.md

 for the account type.

-Add an `update_admin` instruction that validates the `admin_config` account as an `AdminConfig` account type using Anchor’s `Account` wrapper.
+Add an `update_admin` instruction that validates the `admin_config` account as an `AdminConfig` account type using Anchor's `Account` wrapper.
 Anchor will automatically check that the account discriminator matches the expected account
 type: